jpincas/ghost/README.md

 - Go installed and environment variables correctly configured
 - A Postgres database server (local or remote) to which you can connect

-### Step 1: Install EcoSystem
+### Step 1: Install ghost

 To start with, fetch the source code and dependencies and compile into an executable which will go into your $GOPATH/bin directory.
-That's just `go get github.com/ecosystemsoftware/ecosystem`.
-Assuming your [$GOPATH/bin is part of your PATH](https://golang.org/doc/install), you should now be able to run 'ecosystem' from anywhere on the command line.
+That's just `go get github.com/jpincas/ghost`.
+Assuming your [$GOPATH/bin is part of your PATH](https://golang.org/doc/install), you should now be able to run 'ghost' from anywhere on the command line.

 ### Step 2:  Create a database